Tim Livingstone, Consultant at UHY Haines Norton, explains why he doesn’t buy into the hype around the New Zealand economy.

 The good news is that China has high financial reserves (trillions of $’s), and their population is becoming increasingly middle class and demanding good quality protein food.

-So enjoy the good times but from a business perspective be wary of high debt and overheads – both of which could return to haunt you when NZ’s economy has a reality check.
+So enjoy the good times but from a business perspective be wary of high debt and overheads – both of which could return to haunt you when the New Zealand economy has a reality check.

 Let’s hope the NZ “rock star” economy is not a one-hit wonder with too much sex and drugs!